EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

 ## Use the data

 The data was also though to be used by the broad community of researchers, journalists and developers.
+If you have any ideas or doubts about using the data, do not hesitate to submit an [issue](https://github.com/EL-BID/IDB-IDB-Invest-Coronavirus-Impacto-Dashboard/issues/new).

-The latest version is easily available
+The latest version is easily available through the methods below.

 ### Mannualy download